Essay on Frankenstein

 100 Words Essay on Frankenstein

-Frankenstein is a horror novel written by Mary Shelley in 1818.
-It tells the story of a scientist, Victor Frankenstein, who creates a monster from parts of dead bodies.
-The monster is eventually rejected by society due to its grotesque appearance.
+Frankenstein is a novel by Mary Shelley.
+It tells the story of Victor Frankenstein, a scientist who creates a monster in a scientific experiment.

 Conclusion